You Are Already Living Inside a Computer

 There’s a name for that, as it happens: the “reverse Turing test.”
 CAPTCHAs, those codes in online forms that filter out automated bots, are reverse Turing tests in which the computer judges whether a user is a human.
 There are also reverse Turing tests in which people try to guess which actor is a human among a group of computers.

 These works use the Turing test as an experience in its own right, rather than a measure of intelligence.
 That precedent dates to the early days of computing.
 One of the most famous examples of imitation game-style chatterbots is Joseph Weizenbaum’s 1966 program ELIZA.
 The program acts like a Rogerian therapist—a kind of psychotherapy built on posing clients’ questions back to them.
-It’s an easy pattern to model, even in the mid-1960s (“What would it mean to you if you got a new lineprinter?”
+It’s an easy pattern to model, even in the mid-1960s (“What would it mean to you if you got a new line printer?”
 ELIZA responds heroically to a user pretending to be an IBM 370 mainframe), but it hardly counts as intelligence, artificial or otherwise.
 The Turing test works best when everyone knows the interlocutor is a computer but delights in that fact anyway.

 “Being a computer” means something different today than in 1950, when Turing proposed the imitation game.
 Contra the technical prerequisites of artificial intelligence, acting like a computer often involves little more than moving bits of data around, or acting as a controller or actuator.
 Grill as computer, bike lock as computer, television as computer.
 An intermediary.